bluebosh/bosh-director-fissile-release/README.md

-# BOSH Director fissile release
+# KUBE CPI BOSH Director fissile release

 This repository contains the files necessary to run a KUBE CPI BOSH Director using fissile.
 It is roughly equivalent to doing the same with BOSH.